voraczech/voraczech.com/content/prepper.md

 ---
-title: 'Prepper but Normal: How to Be Prepared and Not Be Weird'
+title: "Prepper but Normal: How to Be Prepared and Not Be Weird"
 created_at: 2024-08-23
 updated_at: 2026-03-18
 image: